Exploring the potential of FCC-hh to search for particles from $B$ mesons: Experiments at FCC-hh

 \subsection{Mid-$\eta$}

 The experimental cavern at the FCC-hh interaction point has dimensions $66\times 35\times 35$~m$^3$.
-The design of the reference detector shown in Fig.~\ref{fig:FCCrefdes} leaves free space inside the cavern, which may be used to host a detector with large angular coverage.
+The design of the reference detector shown in Fig.~\ref{fig:FCCrefdes} leaves free space inside the cavern, which may be used to host a detector with large angular coverage, such as HECATE~\cite{Chrzaszcz:2020emg}.
 The decay signature is a displaced vertex inside the decay volume, while the main detector acts as a veto for the SM particles.
-We propose two options for a new experiment: \begin{enumerate} \item Mid-$\eta_1$: an annulus with the inner and outer radii $10$ and $15$ m, occupying $-33<z<33$ and having detector systems at the outer side.
-This design covers a large solid angle and covers domain of small $\eta$, $|\eta|<1.5$. \item Mid-$\eta_2$: two mirrored annuli at $12<|z|<33$ with the inner 5 m and outer 15 m radii.
-The detector system is located at the base, in the $x-y$ plane at $|z|=33$.
+We propose two options for a new experiment: \begin{enumerate} \item Mid-$\eta_1$: an annulus with the inner and outer radii $10$ and $15$ m, occupying $-33 \text{ m}<z<33 \text{ m}$ and having detector systems at the outer side.
+This design covers a large solid angle and covers domain of small $\eta$, $|\eta|<1.5$. \item Mid-$\eta_2$: two mirrored annuli at $12 \text{ m}<|z|<33\text{ m}$ with the inner 5 m and outer 15 m radii.
+The detector system is located at the base, in the $x-y$ plane at $|z|=33\text{ m}$.
 In this case, the detector covers larger $1.5 <|\eta|<2.6$, which allows to have many FIPs even with the smaller solid angle.
 At the same time, this also implies a larger flux of the SM particles and hence potentially larger background. \end{enumerate}

-To estimate the cost of both mid-$\eta$ experiments, we consider the detector technology considered in the ANUBIS proposal~\cite{Bauer:2019vqk}.
-The tracking stations consist of two layers of tracking detectors separated by 1\,m, and are expected to have spatial resolution $\delta x \lesssim 0.5$\,cm, which translates into angular resolution of order $\delta\alpha \lesssim 0.01$\,rad, while timing resolution $\delta t \lesssim 0.5$\,ns may substantially reduce background.
+The signal would be the presence of at least two charged tracks that point to a vertex appearing inside the decay volume.
+We assume the minimal detector configuration allowing to reconstruct vertex with high accuracy without measuring kinematics such as invariant mass and momentum.
+As for the detector technology, we consider the Resistive Plate Chamber (RPC), and in particular the BIS78 RPCs installed at ATLAS in 2020~\cite{Massa_2020}, which has also been considered in the ANUBIS proposal~\cite{Bauer:2019vqk}.
+The tracking stations consist of two layers of tracking detectors separated by 1\,m, and have spatial resolution $\delta x \lesssim 1$\,mm, which translates into the angular resolution of order $\delta\alpha \lesssim 0.01$\,rad, while timing resolution $\delta t \lesssim 0.4$\,ns may substantially reduce background.
 With the total cost of a tracking detector $3.1$k€/m$^2$ and the full detector areas, we estimate the cost of the mid-$\eta_1$ detector as 20\,M€ and mid-$\eta_2$ as 4\,M€.